codingcat40/E-commerce-clothingstore/README.md

 <!-- Started working on Front end + Backend. to connect the frontend with the backend -->

---> rendered the products to the front end in List component --> worked on Login Signup functionality
+--> rendered the products to the front end in List component --> finished working on User authentication functionality --> finished working on navbar dropdown menu setting up proper navigations
--->